Climate and Average Weather Year Round in South Padre Island Texas, United States

 South Padre Island experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 8.7 months, from March 13 to December 3, during which time the comfort level is muggy, oppressive, or miserable at least 42% of the time.
-The muggiest day of the year is July 17, with muggy conditions 100% of the time.
+The month with the most muggy days in South Padre Island is July, with 31.0 days that are muggy or worse.

 Humidity Comfort Levels in South Padre Island

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in South Padre Island experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 9.4 months, from October 13 to July 26, with average wind speeds of more than 12.1 miles per hour.
-The windiest day of the year is April 26, with an average hourly wind speed of 13.7 miles per hour.
+The windiest month of the year in South Padre Island is April, with an average hourly wind speed of 13.6 miles per hour.

 The calmer time of year lasts for 2.6 months, from July 26 to October 13.
-The calmest day of the year is September 1, with an average hourly wind speed of 10.5 miles per hour.
+The calmest month of the year in South Padre Island is September, with an average hourly wind speed of 11.0 miles per hour.

 Average Wind Speed in South Padre Island